-2.3.39 The significant technical work and site assessment work will take place within 2017/2018 working towards a preferred options consultation in 2018.
-Targeted consultation will take place on some elements such as the green belt review methodology in 2017.
+2.3.41 The significant technical work and site assessment work will take place in 2018 working towards a preferred option consultation at the end of the year.
+This will include a review of the green belt in line with the finalised review methodology.
+Further topic specific and targeted Issues and Options consultation may take place during 2018.